-Prerequisites: Students wishing to be admitted to PORT2001 without having previously completed PORT1002.
-Portuguese I.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Prerequisites: Students wishing to be admitted to PORT2001 without having previously completed

+PORT1002.
+Portuguese I.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

 PORT2002.
 Portuguese II.2 (6 credits)